 |Financial Reporting & Analysis||13-17%|

-For those considering using previous year’s books to study, it’s worth referring to the latest CFA Curriculum Changes & Topic Weights article to check how much the curriculum has changed over the year.
+For those considering using previous year’s books to study, it’s worth referring to the latest CFA curriculum changes article to check how much the curriculum has changed over the year.

-How Many Hours I Need To Study for CFA Level 1?
+How many hours do I need to study for CFA Level 1?

 Based on CFA Institute’s June 2019 Candidate Survey, the average Level 1 candidate studied for 303 hours.
 This is in line with our experience that around 300 hours study is sufficient for passing Level 1.